qheilmann/CommandAPI-docs/docs/en/dev-setup/setup.md

 :::info **Developer's Note:**

-If you've never used build system before, I highly recommend it!
+If you've never used a build system before, I highly recommend it!
 It makes it easier to keep your code updated with the latest dependency updates.
 For information on how to set up a plugin using maven, you can read [Bukkit's plugin tutorial](https://bukkit.gamepedia.com/Plugin_Tutorial).

 :::